So you want to install GNOME Extensions on Ubuntu, but you’re not sure how? Well, we’re gonna show you!

 Step 3: Restart Your Browser

-When both host connector and browser extensions are installed you should restart your browser to make sure that all of the changes take effect and connect correctly.
+With both host connector and browser extension(s) are installed all that’s left to do is restart your browser to make sure that all of the changes take effect and connect correctly.

 Head to the GNOME extensions website in your browser and click on any extension you see.
 You should now see an “on/off” toggle clearly displayed on extension listings: